"The U.S. Food and Drug Administration today approved Olysio (simeprevir), a new therapy to treat chronic hepatitis C virus infection.

 Dose reduction of VICTRELIS is not recommended.

 If a patient has a serious adverse reaction potentially related to peginterferon alfa and/or ribavirin, the peginterferon alfa and/or ribavirin dose should be reduced or discontinued.
-Refer to the peginterferon alfa and ribavirin Package Inserts for additional information about how to reduce and/or discontinue the peginterferon alfa and/or ribavirin dose.
+Refer to the prescribing information for peginterferon alfa and ribavirin for additional information about how to reduce and/or discontinue the peginterferon alfa and/or ribavirin dose.
 VICTRELIS must not be administered in the absence of peginterferon alfa and ribavirin.
 If peginterferon alfa or ribavirin is permanently discontinued, VICTRELIS must also be discontinued.

-Discontinuation of therapy is recommended in all patients with 1) HCV-RNA levels of greater than or equal to 100 IU per mL at TW12; or 2) confirmed detectable HCV-RNA levels at TW24.
+Discontinuation of therapy is recommended in all patients with 1) HCV-RNA levels of greater than or equal to 1000 IU per mL at TW8; or 2) HCV-RNA levels of greater than or equal to 100 IU per mL at TW12; or 3) confirmed detectable HCV-RNA levels at TW24.

 Dosage Forms And Strengths